markusfalk/git-workflow/README.md

 ## Branches

 The figure below shows what the branching model looks like.
 Arrows to the right (+->) indicate where to branch off from.
 Arrows to the left (<-+) show where to merge back into.
-The samll dots (•) represent tags/releases.
+The small dots (•) represent tags/releases.

 ```ruby
   +              +              +             +            +            +            +